microsoft/ltp-sglang/benchmark/sigma_v2/README.md

         * SGLang is working on having backend options for MoE layer.
 It will be more useful in the future versions.
 2. `model_conf`: here it includes all the model configuration JSON file.
     * Each model has its own folder.
 Inside it, it should at least has a `config.json`, `tokenizer.json` and `tokenizer_config.json` to run the inference process.
-    * Since most models have repetitive layers, benchmark tends to use fewer layers.
+    * Since most models have repetitive layers, benchmark usually uses fewer layers.
 So it could have different config files, like `config_full.json`, `config_2l.json` depends on your needs.
 And later when run bash scripts, you could select which config to use.
 3. `python/benchmark`: benchmark Python script
 4. `python/tools`: Python script different model counters and analysis of the benchmark results with MFU computed.
 5. `scripts/run.sh`: bash scripts to run the benchmark